mfkiwl/rk-open-docs/USB/Rockchip_Developer_Guide_USB_EN.md

 Example (RK3399 Type-C PHY)

 Type-C PHY is a combination of USB 3.0 SuperSpeed PHY and DisplayPort Transmit PHY.
-Please refer to [1.6 USB 3.0 Type-C PHY](#1.6 USB 3.0 Type-C PHY) to learn about Type-C PHY's features.
+Please refer to [Type-C USB 3.0 PHY](#Type-C USB 3.0 PHY) to learn about Type-C PHY's features.

 In the probe function of Type-C PHY driver, rockchip_dp_phy_ops of "dp-port" and rockchip_usb3_phy_ops of "usb3-port" are created respectively, that is, the operation functions of USB 3.0 PHY and DP PHY such as power_on and power_off are independent and do not affect each other.